Abhishekmamidi123/Supervised-Modeling-with-Emphasis-on-LAUC/README.md

 - Different techniques to improve the accuracy.

 ## Challenge Time:
-- 16 Days 12 hours(I worked on this problem for 2 days.)
+- 16 Days 12 hours (I worked on this problem for 6 days.)

 ## Rank:
 - XXX out of XXXX participants